bbnote/Vipraphone/README.md

 # Vipraphone
-Babyphone based on esp32 to work with bluetooth low energy and haptic feedback for people with bad heading
+Babyphone based on esp32 to work with bluetooth low energy and haptic feedback for people with bad hearing